YaswanthDonthuboyina/Co-Prediction/README.md

-# CO Prediction with Out-of-Distribution Detection
+# AirGuard: CO Forecasting & Anomaly Detection System

 This project develops and validates a machine learning system to predict Carbon Monoxide (CO) levels from the AirQualityUCI dataset.
 It includes a complete end-to-end workflow from data cleaning and model training to a deployable API for live predictions.